-Family law in Oklahoma generally recognizes equal opportunities for fathers and mothers alike to maintain parental roles with children regardless whether there is any ongoing relationship between the parents.
+Family law in Oklahoma generally recognizes equal opportunities for fathers and mothers alike to maintain parental roles with children regardless of whether there is any ongoing relationship between the parents or not.
 Yet there remains one stark exception.
 Fathers of children born out of wedlock have virtually no parental rights until they establish parentage though a legal process.
 For unmarried men, the only fathers rights Oklahoma recognizes are those established through a court process.

 For unmarried fathers, it is urgent to establish parentage early.
 With room to put down roots, parental bonding typically begins immediately after birth.
 Without a legal relationship, the unmarried father of a beautiful new son or daughter risks losing that precious time forever.

 Yet the birth of a child can be a busy time for adults, during which some unmarried fathers do not recognize the critical difference between determining paternity and establishing parentage.
 If a man has no doubt he is the father of a child, he might believe paternity questions are settled.
 Yet neither a scientific determination of paternity nor an understanding with the child’s mother establishes legal parentage.

 Questions of paternity and parentage sometimes emerge months or even years after a child is born.
 While time has passed since birth, there is usually a compelling reason to determine while the child is growing up.
 There are quite often emotional, financial and even medical reasons to determine paternity even after a child matures to adulthood.

 Paternity refers to who the child’s biological father is.
 A paternity determination is essential to establishing children’s parentage in Oklahoma.

 If you believe you have fathered a child, there are compelling legal and emotional reasons to establish your parental role within a legal framework as quickly after the child’s birth as possible.
 If you have concerns related to establishing parentage in Oklahoma, you need an experienced Tulsa paternity attorney for men.